Quantum time dilation in a gravitational field: Spontaneous emission in the gravitational field

+is an additional quantum correction due to the coherent superposition.
+As argued above, the regime $|z_2 - z_1| \sim \Delta$ provides a favorable setting for observing the effect, so in total $\sigma_z \sim \Delta$, and, more generally,

+This implies that if experimental accuracy allows for resolving $\gamma_\text{Q}^{-1}$, then the effect of the spatial spread of the wave function will have the subleading effect on the total uncertainty.

-Additionally, from Eq.~(\ref{beta}) we can extract the shape of the emission line.
+Finally, from Eq.~\eqref{beta} we can extract the shape of the emission line.
 The probability that the atom emits a photon with energy $\omega_{\boldsymbol{k}}$ equals

-Assuming that $\Omega/\Gamma_0\ll1$, we arrive at the following formula for the transition line (see Appendix \ref{appendix::emission}):
+Assuming that $\Omega/\Gamma_0\ll1$, we arrive at the following formula for the transition line (see Appendix~\ref{appendix::emission}):

 Thus, $\mathcal{P}(\omega_k)$ is proportional to the height distribution $|\psi(z)|^2$ integrated against a Lorentz distribution.
-The transition line is gravitationally blue or red shifted (depending on the position of the atom) as the Lorentz distribution is shifted by $\Omega\to\Omega\left(1+\frac{gz}{c^2}\right)$.
-For double-peaked wave functions, with peaks at a considerable distance from each other, the transition line splits in two.
-The difference in shape of the emission line of the coherent superposition (\ref{superposition}) and classical mixture (\ref{mixture}) has been plotted for specific configurations of $\psi_{\text{sup}}(z)$ and $\mathnormal{P}_{\text{cl}}(z)$ in Fig.~\ref{fig::spectral_lines}.
+The transition line is gravitationally blue- or red-shifted, depending on the position of the atom, as the Lorentz distribution is shifted by $\Omega\to\Omega\left(1+\frac{gz}{c^2}\right)$.
+The transition line splits in two for double-peaked wave functions, with peaks at a considerable distance from each other.
+The difference between the shape of the emission line of a coherent superposition Eq.~\eqref{superposition} and classical mixture Eq.~\eqref{mixture} of wave packets has been plotted for specific configurations of $\psi_{\text{sup}}(z)$ and $\mathnormal{P}_{\text{cl}}(z)$ in Fig.~\ref{fig::spectral_lines}.
 Note that the difference in the shape of the spectrum gradually disappears when both the difference in heights $z_2-z_1$ decreases for given $\Omega/\Gamma_0$, and when the ratio $|z_2-z_1|/\Delta$ increases.
+This is in line with the previously described behavior of $\gamma_\text{Q}^{-1}$\,---\,the quantum time dilation effect disappears when the spatial separation of the wave packets becomes significantly larger than their spatial extent.